apache/fury/docs/protocols/xlang_object_graph_spec.md

 ### Schema consistent

-- If schema consistent mode is enabled globally, type meta will be written as a fury unsigned varint of `type_id`.
+- If schema consistent mode is enabled globally when creating fury, type meta will be written as a fury unsigned varint of `type_id`.
 Schema evolution related meta will be ignored.
-- If schema evolution mode is enabled globally and current class is configured to use schema consistent mode like struct vs table in flatbuffers:
+- If schema evolution mode is enabled globally when creating fury, and current class is configured to use schema consistent mode like `struct` vs `table` in flatbuffers:
     - Type meta will be add to `captured_type_defs`: `captured_type_defs[type def stub] = map size` ahead when registering type.
     - Get index of the meta in `captured_type_defs`, write that index as `| unsigned varint: index |`.

 ### Schema evolution

-If schema evolution mode is enabled globally and enabled for current type, type meta will be written using one of the following mode.
+If schema evolution mode is enabled globally when creating fury, and enabled for current type, type meta will be written using one of the following mode.
 Which mode to use is configured when creating fury.

 - Normal mode(meta share not enabled):
     - If type meta hasn't been written before, add `type def`